-For the sustainable investment part of the portfolio a robust due diligence in line with the regulatory requirements is applied when selecting the target funds.
+A robust due diligence in line with the regulatory requirements is applied when selecting the target funds.
 Sustainable investments have to be screened for involvement in activities that cause significant harm (for instance via the monitoring of Principle Adverse Impact (PAI) indicators) and for activities that are not aligned with minimum good governance safeguards (for instance through the performance of a norms-based screening on the respect of OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights).
 A target fund that cannot fulfil these standards, is not eligible to contribute to the sustainable investment allocation of the product.
-This is checked in the due diligence of the fund selection process, using data provided by the fund providers (e.g., EET, questionnaire, manager meetings) and ESG data providers.
+This is checked in the due diligence of the fund selection process, using data provided by the fund providers (e.g. EET, questionnaire, manager meetings) and ESG data providers.

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-The investment product invests for the part that intends to make sustainable investments only into funds that themselves are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights or have credible processes in place (e.g., engagement) to improve the negative impacts.
-This is checked in the due diligence of the fund selection process, using data provided by the fund providers (e.g., EET, questionnaire, manager meetings) and ESG data providers.
+The investment product invests into funds that themselves are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights or have credible processes in place (e.g. engagement) to improve the negative impacts.
+This is checked in the due diligence of the fund selection process, using data provided by the fund providers (e.g. EET, questionnaire, manager meetings) and ESG data providers.